Offirmo/offirmo-monorepo--2021-legacy/3-advanced/universal-debug-api-interface/README.md

 Generic, basic loggers.
 See [@offirmo/practical-logger-types](../../2-foundation/practical-logger-types/README.md)

-Though a default level is set, it is expected that the level can be modified at load time (actual mechanism depending on the implementation)
+Though a default level is set, it is expected that the level can be overriden at load time (actual mechanism depending on the implementation, e.g. [browser](https://www.npmjs.com/package/@offirmo/universal-debug-api-browser) or [node](https://www.npmjs.com/package/@offirmo/universal-debug-api-node))

 ```js
 import { getLogger } from '@offirmo/universal-debug-api-<pick an implementation>'